swapniel99/machine-learning/README.md

-This repository contains all the programs I created for practicing machine learning using octave and/or python scikit-learn
+This repository contains example programs for machine learning topics using octave and/or python scikit-learn